Jason Thomson, General Manager Get to know PACT’s GM Jason’s history with PACT goes way back…

 Having successfully completed expansion works at the residential and community care centre in Dryandra, PACT has again exceeded expectations at Bethanie Gwelup.
 This brand-new facility includes low care accommodation, high care facilities and the new Scarborough Church of Christ building.
+It was designed by KPA Architects.

 We won the project through a competitive tender process.